 Transfer applications are processed and evaluated on a rolling basis with the exception of Nursing and Diagnostic Ultrasound applications.
-An admission decision is typically mailed 6-8 weeks after an application is completed.
-Admission decisions for Nursing and Diagnostic Ultrasound applicants are mailed in late spring.
+Typically 6-8 weeks after an application is completed an admission decision is made available online, with students notified via email that there is an update to the status of their application.
+Admission decisions for Nursing and Diagnostic Ultrasound applicants are available in late spring.

 Seattle U grants the maximum credit possible to meet degree requirements for courses taken at other accredited institutions.
 An official evaluation of transfer coursework will be provided upon admission to Seattle U. Students transferring from a community college may transfer up to 90 quarter credits to Seattle U. Students transferring from a four year institution may transfer up to 135 quarter credits.
 All Seattle U students are required to complete the last 45 quarter credit hours of their bachelor's degree coursework at Seattle U. Review Seattle U's transfer policy for more information.

 Seattle U grants the maximum credit possible to meet degree requirements for courses taken at other regionally accredited institutions.
 With a direct transfer associate of arts or associate of science degree from a Washington State community college, the IGETC along with an associate of arts degree from a California community college, the Oregon associate of arts transfer degree or an associate of arts AGEC-A from an Arizona community college, 90 quarter credits transfer directly, junior standing is granted at entrance and many of the university's Core curriculum courses are satisfied.
-Review the courses that will transfer to Seattle University through the Transferology website.
+Review the courses that will transfer to Seattle University through our Transfer Equivalency Tool.

 Questions regarding your program evaluation should be directed to your academic advisor.
 Contact the Admissions Office for more information.

-Applicants for whom English is a not their first/native language must demonstrate English Proficiency regardless of English language studies, academic history, residence in the United States or other English-speaking countries, or immigration status.
+Applicants for whom English is not one of their first/native languages must demonstrate English Proficiency regardless of English language studies, academic history, residence in the United States or other English-speaking countries, or immigration status.
 There are many options for providing proof of English Proficiency.
 A full list of options can be found here.

-Yes, applicants, for whom English is not the first/native language, must demonstrate English Proficiency regardless of English language studies, academic history, residence in the United States or other English-speaking countries, or immigration status.
-More information can be found .
+Yes, applicants, for whom English is not one of the first/native language, must demonstrate English Proficiency regardless of English language studies, academic history, residence in the United States or other English-speaking countries, or immigration status.
+More information can be found here.

 At Seattle U, nearly 90 percent of students receive financial aid.
 Last year, Seattle U awarded more than $69 million in scholarships, grants, loans, and employment aid to undergraduates.
 An analysis of need is determined through FAFSA and all transfer applicants are automatically considered for merit scholarships.
 Students can learn more about their financial aid options by utilizing the Net Price Calculator tool.

 While international students do not qualify for federal financial aid, international students are eligible for merit scholarship consideration.
-However, transfer students required to complete the Culture & Language Bridge program to meet English Proficiency requirements are not eligible for merit awards.
 To review this information online follow this link.